davidmede/data-cleaning/CodeBook.md

 the variables with the pattern "mean" and "std" were selected with the function grep and select (package "dplyr") and saved in the dataframe named "database_extract"

 The names of the dataframe "database_extract" were changed with the functiom tolower for converting the letters in lower case.
-Furthermore, the pattern "()" was removed of the names of the dataframe "database_extract" with the function gsub.
+Furthermore, the pattern "()" was removed of the names of the dataframe "database_extract" with the function gsub. the names of the columns were split and regrouped in several variables: "domain","variable","summary","axial" and "value".
+This was maked with the functions gather and separate (package "tidyr").

-The above dataframe was grouped by subject and activities with the function group_by(package "dplyr").Then, this dataframe was summarized with the mean of all variables  for each activity and each subject.
-This was computed with the function summarise_all(package "dplyr") and saved in the dataframe "summarize_database".
+The above dataframe was grouped by "subject", "activities", "domain","variable","summary"and "axial" with the function group_by(package "dplyr").Then, this dataframe was summarized with the mean of all variables  for each activity and each subject.
+This was computed with the function summarize(package "dplyr") and saved in the dataframe "summarize_database".

 The end database has the following variables with their respective levels: